the healing, unassisted freebirth of my fifth baby

 Very quickly–maybe before I got in the water–things picked up in intensity.
 I sat in the bath for about thirty minutes or so, and eventually I was vocalizing thru contractions.

-Looking back at my last birth, I must have been tense, because I found myself having to yell through contractions for quite awhile–getting louder and higher-pitched, and having to be reminded to breathe and change my tone–keeping it low–to relax.
+Looking back at my last birth, I must have been tense, because I found myself having to practically yell through contractions for quite awhile–getting louder and higher-pitched, and having to be reminded to breathe and change my tone–keeping it low–to relax.

 There was none of that this time–freebirth meant I was able to instinctively breathe and “ohhhh” and sigh my way through contractions.